ThePhantom2307/ControlPC/README.md

 # ControlPC
 Control your pc from phone
+NOTE: the application is not available for the public yet

 ## Download
 Download the executable file and you are ready or download the C file and compile it using gcc compiler